 E-cigarettes (or electronic nicotine delivery systems) are electronic vaporizers that provide the user with an experience similar to smoking a cigarette, without actually smoking a cigarette.
 The e-cigarettes heat a liquid solution into a vapor, which the user inhales.
 This solution may include nicotine and other ingredients.
 Although e-cigarettes are often viewed as safer than regular cigarettes, e-cigarettes come with some risks that are not typically seen with regular cigarettes.

-Among the circumstances that can lead to a lithium-ion battery exploding are contact with other metal objects, extreme temperatures (either high or low temperature), overcharging the battery, or using a poorly-designed charger.
+Among the circumstances that can lead to a lithium-ion battery exploding are contacting with other metal objects, extreme temperatures (either high or low temperature), overcharging the battery, or using a poorly-designed charger.

 If you or a loved one has been harmed by an e-cigarette battery explosion, protect your rights by contacting Cutter Law P.C. today.